Touristic Eastern Express

-The Touristic Eastern Express (Turistik Doğu Ekspresi) is a scenic passenger train operated by the Turkish State Railways (TCDD).
-The train runs eastward 1365 km from Ankara Railway Station to Kars Railway Station.
+The Touristic Eastern Express (Turistik Doğu Ekspresi) is a scenic passenger train operated by the TCDD Taşımacılık.
+The train runs from December to March eastward 1365 km from Ankara railway station to Kars railway station.
 The train service debuted on 29 May 2019 with an official ceremony attended by government ministers.
 The service was established as an alternative to the regular Eastern Express, which runs the same line but was mostly sold-out weeks in advance in recent years for sightseeing purposes.